Alignment Standard Press Release

 Marketing and Communications Associate

-The Vibration Institute is forming a working group to undertake the task of creating a standard with broad industry acceptance which will cover basic technical information on machinery shaft alignment.
+The Vibration Institute seeks to form a working group to undertake the task of creating a standard with broad industry acceptance which will cover basic technical information on machinery shaft alignment.

-This standard will focus on the alignment activity, not the technician.
-It will contain considerations, methodologies, and acceptance tolerances forming the basis of effective shaft alignment without bias to tool or instrument brand.
+The working group for this standard will focus on the alignment activity, not the technician.
+The standard will contain considerations, methodologies, and acceptance tolerances forming the basis of effective shaft alignment without bias to tool or instrument brand.
 The standard’s core technical components of Measure, Analyze, Correct, and Document will lead to acceptably aligned machines.
 It will address alignment types, accurate shaft rotational centerline and mechanical run out measurements, machinery deterioration, baseplate preparation, offline-to-running movement, and acceptance tolerances with consideration given to general machine designs and coupling types.
 The standard will apply to horizontally or vertically arranged, direct coupled rotating industrial machinery utilizing flexible or rigid coupling methods.

-- Associations or service providers concerned with the installation, maintenance and reliability of rotating apparatus, and
+- Associations or service providers concerned with the installation, maintenance and reliability of rotating apparatus

 Further, it is the intent of this working group to accommodate travel budgets and time restraints by utilizing fewer face-to-face meetings and embracing online collaborative tools for many of the meetings.
 The general schedule for required participation is as follows:

-- Time Frame - Two to three year commitment from start to final product.
+- Time Frame – Two to three year commitment from first meeting to final product.

 - Travel – Two face-to-face meetings per year (one or two day duration).